DCD-NSEE/cancer_project/docs/index.rst

    3 - OTHER ASSOCIATED DISEASES;

-   4 - ABANDONMENT OF TREATMENT;
+   4 - TREATMENT ABANDONMENT;

    5 - CANCER DEATH;

-   6 - OBITUARY FOR OTHER CAUSES, SOE;
+   6 - DEATH FOR OTHER CAUSES;

    7 - OTHER;

-   8 - DOES NOT APPLY (IF HAVE TREATMENT);
+   8 - NOT APPLICABLE (IF HAVE TREATMENT);

    9 - NO INFORMATION.
 * **TRATAMENTO**: Combination code of the treatments (char = 1).